adonisjs/v5-docs/content/guides/fundamentals/async-local-storage.md

 However, be aware of the following situations that can usually lead to memory leaks or unstable behavior of the program.

 ### Top-level access
-Never access the async local storage at the top level of any module.
+Never access the Async Local Storage at the top level of any module.
 For example:

 #### ❌ Does not work
 In Node.js, the modules are cached.
 So `HttpContext.get()` method will be executed only once during the first HTTP request and holds its `ctx` forever during the lifecycle of your process.